Forum Lounge Seating with Cirrus Esports Consoles displaying monitors for watching game play and cheering on your team!

 The Growing popularity of eSports is becoming much more like a traditional sport.
 A few takeaways if your school is interested in starting an eSports program.

 eSports is not an expensive program to run every year, and can easily turn a profit and it supports itself.
 You can have built in advertisements for generating income or the sales of apparel and also sponsorship deals.
+Students can be involved in picking a mascot/team name and they’ll brand it and market it as well through social platforms or school stores.

 ESPORTS vendors and leagues will help and are eager.
 Everybody is super eager to grow as a community.